-- 1. The Patent Office shall take a decision on the grant of a right of protection after having established that the statutory requirements for the grant of a right of protection for a trademark have been satisfied. - 2.
+- 1. The Patent Office shall make a decision on the grant of a right of protection after having established that the statutory requirements for the grant of a right of protection for a trademark have been satisfied. - 2.
 A right of protection shall be granted subject to payment of a fee for a ten-year protection period.
-Failure to pay the fee shall result in declaring, by the Patent Office, the decision on the grant of the right of protection lapsed.
+Failure to pay the fee shall result in declaring, by the Patent Office, the decision on the grant of the right of protection lapsed. - 3.
+The provision of paragraph (2) shall apply accordingly where a right of protection has been granted at the request for the conversion, into a domestic application, of the trademark registered in accordance with the European Union's regulations on the Community trademark, provided that for a purpose of determining when the fees become due, a ten-year period shall start to run from the date of filing the request for conversion.

-The provisions of Articles: 41, 42, 44(1), 45(1), 46(1) and (2), 48 and 55 shall apply accordingly to the processing of trademark applications.
+The provisions of Articles: 41, 42, 43(2)(ii) and (3), 44(1), 45(1), 46(1) and (2), 48 and 55 shall apply accordingly to the processing of trademark applications.